Expectation-maximization for structure determination directly from cryo-EM micrographs: Abstract

 \section{Abstract}

-A single-particle cryo-electron microscopy (cryo-EM) measurement, called a micrograph, consists of multiple two-dimensional tomographic projections of a three-dimensional molecular structure at unknown locations, taken under unknown viewing directions.
+A single-particle cryo-electron microscopy (cryo-EM) measurement, called a micrograph, consists of multiple two-dimensional tomographic projections of a three-dimensional (3-D) molecular structure at unknown locations, taken under unknown viewing directions.
 All existing cryo-EM algorithmic pipelines first locate and extract the projection images, and then reconstruct the structure from the extracted images.
-However, if the molecular structure is small, the signal-to-noise ratio (SNR) of the data is very low, and thus accurate detection of projection images within the micrograph is challenging.
+However, if the molecular structure is small, the signal-to-noise ratio (SNR) of the data is very low, making it challenging to accurately detect projection images within the micrograph.
 Consequently, all standard techniques fail in low-SNR regimes.
-To recover molecular structures from measurements of low SNR, and in particular small molecular structures, we devise a stochastic approximate expectation-maximization algorithm to estimate the three-dimensional structure directly from the micrograph, bypassing locating the projection images.
-We corroborate our computational scheme with numerical experiments, and present successful structure recoveries from simulated noisy measurements.
+To recover molecular structures from measurements of low SNR, and in particular small molecular structures, we devise an approximate expectation-maximization algorithm to estimate the 3-D structure directly from the micrograph, bypassing the need to locate the projection images.
+We corroborate our computational scheme with numerical experiments and present successful structure recoveries from simulated noisy measurements.